streamdata-gallery-organizations/sendgrid/_listings/sendgrid/contactdblistslist-idrecipientsrecipient-id-delete-openapi.md

   /categories:
     get:
       summary: Get Categories
+      description: |-
-      description: "**This endpoint allows you to retrieve a list of all of your categories.**\n\nCategories can help organize your email analytics by enabling you to \u201Ctag\u201D emails by type or broad topic.
+        **This endpoint allows you to retrieve a list of all of your categories.**

+        Categories can help organize your email analytics by enabling you to ???tag??? emails by type or broad topic.
 You can define your own custom categories.
-        For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/categories.html)."
+For more information, please see our [User Guide](https://sendgrid.com/docs/User_Guide/Statistics/categories.html).
       operationId: GET_categories
       x-api-path-slug: categories-get
       parameters: